joseph-weber/solid-system/README.md

 8. EJS

-### User Stories
-1. The website has been great.
-I love the way that it gives me a safe and secure way to run my animal shelter.
-I definitely enjoy the interface. - JF
-2. It makes things so easy to volunteer. - ZF

 ### Unsolved Problems/Future Development
 1. Store more information related to events.
 Store events attended in a particular user's document
 2. More admin privileges: see all other users' info and delete other users.